 - FRE French (Français) (Guy Laffaille) , "Chant du matin", copyright © 2009, (re)printed on this website with kind permission

-Note: first stanza also used by Alberus in Steht auf, ihr lieben Kinderlein, set by Reger as "Morgengesang".
+Note: the first stanza was used by Alberus in Steht auf, ihr lieben Kinderlein, set by Reger as "Morgengesang".

 In Gottes Namen aufstehn, gegen Gott gehen, gegen Gott treten, zum himmlischen Vater beten, daß er uns verleih lieb Englein drei: der erste, der uns weist, der zweite, der uns speist, der dritt, der uns behüt und bewahrt, daß uns an Leib und Seel nichts widerfahrt.